Three-Dimensional Core-Collapse Supernova Simulations with Multi-Dimensional Neutrino Transport Compared to the Ray-by-Ray-plus Approximation: Simulation Setup

 Because there is no growth of hydrodynamic instabilities during core collapse until bounce, we simulate the collapse of the iron core in 1D and start our 2D and 3D simulations from the 1D data at ${15\unitspace\mathrm{ms}}$ after core bounce.
 The 1D simulations are performed on the same radial grid (with ${N_{r} = 640}$) that we use in 2D and 3D simulations.
 To trigger hydrodynamic instabilities in the post-bounce phase, we initialize the multi-dimensional simulations with random seed perturbations in the density with an amplitude of 0.1\%.

 We conducted CCSN simulations for two different non-rotating, solar-metallicity progenitor models (see Figure~\ref{fig:comparison_1D_progenitors} for the radial profiles of density, electron fraction, radial velocity, and temperature at the onset of collapse).
 The first model, a ${20\unitspace\msun}$ star from \citet[][labeled s20 in the following]{2007PhR...442..269W}, has already been extensively studied in literature.
 In 2D, both successful \citep{2016ApJ...818..123B,2016ApJ...825....6S} and failed explosions \citep{2016ApJ...831...81S,2018MNRAS.477.3091V} have been reported.
-Other groups have found successful and failed explosions in dependence on the simulation setup (e.g., the employed set of neutrino-interaction rates) when performing 2D \citep[see, e.g.,][]{2017PhRvL.119x2702B,2018ApJ...853..170K,2018ApJ...854...63O,2018arXiv180503953J} and 3D \citep{2015ApJ...808L..42M} simulations of the s20 progenitor model.
+Other groups have found successful and failed explosions in dependence on the simulation setup (e.g., the employed set of neutrino-interaction rates) when performing 2D \citep[see, e.g.,][]{2017PhRvL.119x2702B,2018ApJ...853..170K,2018ApJ...854...63O,2018MNRAS.481.4786J} and 3D \citep{2015ApJ...808L..42M} simulations of the s20 progenitor model.
 Thus, the s20 progenitor model seems to reside at the threshold between successful and failed explosions.

 In order to additionally compare the explosion dynamics of 2D and 3D simulations, we chose the second progenitor model such that we expect robust successful explosions.
-The ${9\unitspace\msun}$ progenitor model from \citet[][labeled s9.0 in the following]{2015ApJ...810...34W} has been shown to rather readily explode in 2D simulations by \citet{2017ApJ...850...43R,2018arXiv180503953J}.
+The ${9\unitspace\msun}$ progenitor model from \citet[][labeled s9.0 in the following]{2015ApJ...810...34W}\footnote{We use a slightly modified version of the ${9\unitspace\msun}$ progenitor model, which is described by \citet{2016ApJ...821...38S}.
+Data are available at \url{https://wwwmpa.mpa-garching.mpg.de/ccsnarchive/data/SEWBJ_2015/index.html}.} has been shown to rather readily explode in 2D simulations by \citet{2017ApJ...850...43R,2018MNRAS.481.4786J}.
 As most models at the low-mass end of iron-core progenitors, the s9.0 star exhibits a very steep density gradient at the edge of the degenerate core (see the radial density profile in Figure~\ref{fig:comparison_1D_progenitors}).
 As a consequence of the steep density gradient, the mass accretion rate drops rapidly during the first few ${100\unitspace\mathrm{ms}}$ after core bounce, leading to favorable conditions for shock runaway.
 This can be seen from Figure~\ref{fig:comparison_1D_progenitors_mdot}, which shows the mass accretion rate, evaluated at a radius of ${r = 400\unitspace\mathrm{km}}$, for the 1D simulations of the s9.0 and s20 progenitor models.
 Here, the mass accretion rate at any radius $r$ is defined by the surface integral,

 with baryonic mass density $\rho$ and radial velocity component $v_{r}$.